dmgolembiowski/cfg/doc/mac.md

     - Startup and Window Behavior
         - Open Spotify automatically after you log into the computer: No

+### Agenda

+- Preferences:
+    - Mark new notes as On the Agenda: disable
+    - Play user interface sounds: disable

 ### Webex Teams

 - Preferences